 • Selected authors will receive an honorarium ($150) and 50 copies of their chapbook in hard copy, as well as an EPUB version.

-• Authors earn 30% royalties on all Amazon sales of the chapbook, paid annually.
+• Authors earn 30% royalties on all online (Ingram/Amazon) sales of the chapbook, paid annually.

 • Chapbooks will be advertised in Chestnut Review and featured for sale on Amazon.com and via our website.